 Our ability to remain productive and profitable depends substantially on our ability to attract and retain skilled employees.
-Our ability to expand our operations is in part impacted by our ability to increase our labor force.
+Our ability to scale our operations is in part and at times impacted by our ability to increase our labor force.
 The demand for skilled oilfield employees is high and the supply is limited.
-A significant increase in the wages paid by competing employers could result in a reduction in our skilled labor force, increases in the wage rates paid by us, or both.
-If either of these events were to occur, our capacity and profitability could be diminished, and our growth potential could be impaired.
+As a result of the volatility of the oil field services industry, our ability to offer competitive wages and retain skilled employees may be diminished.